Antipodes: Cities and geographic features

 Easter Island is antipodal to an area close to Desert National Park, 35 km from Jaisalmer, India.
 The only town on Easter Island, Hanga Roa, is antipodal to the village of Serawa 46 km northeast of Jaisalmer.
 Serawa is the only village in India to be antipodal to a human settlement.
 Its neighbouring villages Mokla and the northern part of Bhadasar also have antipodes on Easter Island.
 The small, rocky, uninhabited island of Sala y Gómez, 391 km east-northeast of Easter Island, is antipodal to an area in the city of Ajmer, India, just east of Ana Sagar Lake.
 All the rest of India has its antipodes in the sea.

 Kiritimati, the largest island of Kiribati and the largest coral atoll in the world, is antipodal to Salonga National Park, which is the largest national park of the Democratic Republic of the Congo and the largest tropical rainforest reserve in Africa.

 Serra da Estrela Natural Park, the largest natural park of Portugal, is antipodal to Kahurangi National Park, the second largest national park of New Zealand.

 South Georgia Island is antipodal to the northernmost part of Sakhalin Island.

 Lake Baikal is partially antipodal to the Straits of Magellan.

 The Russian Antarctic research base Bellingshausen Station is antipodal to a land location in Russian Siberia.

 Rottnest Island, off the coast of Western Australia, is approximately antipodal to Bermuda.

 Cocos (Keeling) Islands, an Australian external territory in the Indian Ocean, is almost antipodal to Nicaragua's Corn Islands.

 Flores Island, the westernmost island of the Azores, is nearly antipodal to Flinders Island between Tasmania and the Australian mainland.

 Point Nemo, the point in the South Pacific Ocean most distant from any other land, is precisely opposite a desolate piece of desert in western Kazakhstan.

 By definition, the North Pole and the South Pole are antipodes.

 Null Island, 0°N 0°E, at the intersection of the prime meridian and the equator, has its antipodes at 0°N 180°E, at the intersection of the antimeridian and the equator.
 This point lies northeast of Nikunau in the Gilbert Islands and southwest of Baker Island, a United States territory.

 As can be seen on the purple/blue map, the Pacific Ocean is so large that it stretches halfway around the world; parts of the Pacific off the coast of Peru are antipodal to parts of the same ocean off the coast of Southeast Asia.
 For example, the island of Ko Chang—which is the second or third largest island in Thailand—is nearly antipodal to San Lorenzo Island, which is the largest island of Peru.

 The antipodes of the Antipodes Islands, considered by early European explorers to be antipodal to the United Kingdom, are the town of Barfleur on France's Cotentin Peninsula.

+The remote Pacific atoll of Tematagi is antipodal to the Islamic holy city of Mecca, meaning the direction of Muslim prayer would vary widely from that of surrounding islands.

+Angkor Wat is roughly antipodal to Machu Picchu.